Indiana University

 • Some newer Unix and Linux distributions do not include the nslookup command, and instead use either host or dig to look up IP addresses.

-• Not all Internet nodes can be resolved into IP addresses by these commands.
+• Not all internet nodes can be resolved into IP addresses by these commands.

-At Indiana University, to get support for personal or departmental Linux or Unix systems, see At IU, how do I get support for Linux or Unix?
+At Indiana University, for personal or departmental Linux or Unix systems support, see Get help for Linux or Unix at IU.

-This is document aauw in domain all.
+This is document aauw in the Knowledge Base.

-Last modified on August 22, 2008.
+Last modified on 2023-07-11 10:57:17.